Last Updated: 10th July, 2021

 Whether you’re looking to retire, move with your family, or you’re looking for a job as a young professional, it’s imperative to be up-to-date on travel advice.

-You’ll be informed about natural disasters, outbreaks of any diseases (which are unlikely in New Zealand) and any new rules or laws on what you can bring into the country.
+You’ll be informed about natural disasters, outbreaks of any diseases and any new rules or laws on what you can and can’t bring into the country.

 2. Quality of Life